 7. Peer-reviewed Academic Journals: Enemies or Allies of Interdisciplinary Research?

-Séverine Louvel is an Associate Professor in Sociology of Science at the University of Grenoble Alpes, France, and a Junior member of the Institut Universitaire de France, Paris.
+Séverine Louvel is an Associate Professor in Sociology of Science at the Institute of Political Studies (Sciences Po Grenoble), University of Grenoble Alpes, France, and a Junior Member of the Institut Universitaire de France, Paris.